call23re/Network/README.md

 ```

 ## Transformers
 Transformers are the same as Middleware, but they work in the outbound direction instead.
-They run just before you fire a remote.
+They run just before you fire or invoke a remote.

 Transformers have an extra header value for Remote Functions: `Type`.
 It can be either "Request" or "Response".
 Request is when an `Invoke` (InvokeServer, InvokeClient) method is called.
 Response is when the server/client is responding to an invocation.